scpowers/fastDDP/README.md

 * Need main file that has main func, makes an S object and calls these funcs

 ### TODO
-* Need to switch all vectors (state and control) to Eigen::VectorXd.
-Then, store relevant quantities like number of states and controls as System variables so you can easily make new relevantly-sized vectors and arrays in other functions
+* need to get f and L access to S members